 Don’t leave employees to be resourceful and figure out their own solutions.
-Show them you value their needs by supplying them with tools that enable them to do their best work.
+Show them you value their needs by supplying them with tools that facilitate collaboration and enable them to do their best work.

 Also, be sure to update all computer systems and software as needed.
 Employees will waste a lot of time if they have to wait a while for their computer to boot up before they can get started on their work.

-You can cut down on time spent in meetings by finding ways to help employees run them more efficiently.
+You can reduce time spent in meetings by finding ways to help employees run them more efficiently.
 You can also try implementing a meeting-free day once a week.

 Whether it’s work-related or personal, periods of high stress can lead to missing more days of work, lower employee engagement, and decreased productivity.
 It can significantly impact an employee’s ability to focus and complete tasks.